Viki-coding/GAA_STORE/README.md

 **Goals:** To quickly order large quantities of footballs, rebound posts, and hurleys for his teams and receive them on time.

 **Challenges:** Ensuring all purchases are efficient and cost-effective while managing a tight team schedule.

+-Business and Customaer Goals-
+Socument Purpose and the Value to Users and Business:

+Document Purpose Testing, how is it met?

+Map Project Goalds to User Stories, which User Story is mapped to which goal?

+-Project Rationale-
+A well defined and clear Purpose and Goal
+What is your Targe Audience
+How are their needs addressed by the purpose of the Application

+-Marketing-
+Documnent the eCommerce business model underslying the application:

+Document Purpose of the Application:

+B2C focused model

+Core Business Intents:

+Marketing Strategies for the Application:

+FAcebook: